FOREX-Yen hits 3-week low, sterling steps up ahead of BoE meeting

 LONDON, July 14 The yen sank across the board on Thursday as the upbeat mood on global stock markets stretched into a sixth day and media reports stoked speculation the Bank of Japan could take steps to fund government spending directly.

-Sterling made solid gains against the yen, the dollar and the euro ahead of a Bank of England meeting widely expected to cut interest rates to help offset the blow to the economy from last month's vote to leave the European Union.
+Sterling made solid gains against the yen, the dollar and the euro ahead of a Bank of England meeting widely expected to cut interest rates in aid of offsetting the blow to the economy of last month's vote to leave the European Union.

 The New Zealand dollar also fell after central bankers there said they would issue an economic update before next month's policy meeting - an unusual step read by some as a sign the Reserve Bank was preparing to cut rates.